tlwilliams895/lchs/src/chapters/loops/turtle-iteration.rst

 Iteration Improves the Turtle Program
 =====================================

-Take a look at the turtle code from the previous page.
+Take another look at the turtle code for drawing a square.
 Which statements are repeated?
 How many times?

 .. admonition:: Example